 top of page

-This traditionally based on who is doing the paying and is traditionally the Bride's parents.
-However in more modern times this is not always the case so heres some different options.
+Traditionally, the invitation wording is based on who is paying for the wedding.
+This is often the bride's parents.
+However, in modern times, this is not always the case.
+Here are some different options:

 Mr & Mrs X

-This is used when the brides family is paying for the whole wedding.
+This option is used when the bride's family is paying for the entire wedding.

-This is when both families and the couple are all contributing to the wedding.
+This phrase is suitable when both families and the couple contribute to the wedding.

-This is a less common option mainly as it is quite wordy.
-This is used when a set of parents are paying fully but you still wish to acknowlege the other set of parents.
+This less common option is quite wordy.
+It is used when one set of parents is paying fully, but you still wish to acknowledge the other set.

 The Couple